runonbitcoin/walleteering/guide/01-background.md

 | | P2PKH<br>Dragon class<br>546 satoshis |
 | | P2PKH<br>Dragon instance<br>546 satoshis |

-The output scripts for each new resource should be controlled by the **owner** account.
-To do this, when building the partial transaction, Run calls the `owner` *getter* on the **owner** object.
-Usually, the `owner` *getter* will return an *address* string that the Owner API is able to sign.
-This will be covered more in [Chapter 3: Implementing Owner](03-owner.md).
+Notice there are no inputs.
+This is because new resources are created from scratch and assigned to their initial owners.
+Their initial owners are determined by the ... `Owner API`.

-The value returned from this getter is set as `Dragon.owner` and `dragon.owner`, and then Run uses those owner values to build the output scripts.
+Shortly after you call `new Dragon()`, Run calls the `owner()` method on the `Owner API` to get an initial value.
+The `owner()` method normally returns an *address* string that the `Owner API` will later sign.
+This value is then set as `Dragon.owner` and `dragon.owner`, and Run uses those owner values to build the output script in the *partial transaction*.

+Implementing `owner()` will be covered in [Chapter 3: Implementing Owner](03-owner.md).

 ## Where to go from here?